An Applied Blueprint for the Restoration of Democracy

 At Exile, we have forged a new path aligning ecological, economic, journalistic and policy development.
 We see this synthesis as the future of a civic democracy.

-From a certain perspective, the great gift to be gleaned from this current presidential race and subsequent election is to become very clear that this experiment in democracy unique to the United States and other western societies is in fact just that, an experiment.
+From a certain perspective, the great gift to be gleaned from the latest presidential race and subsequent election is to become very clear that this experiment in democracy unique to the United States and other western societies is in fact just that, an experiment.

 The founding fathers of America were irrevocably influenced by Enlightenment values, particularly the principles of egalitarianism and rationality.
 They crafted this crazy experiment called democracy out of these principles, and over the last few centuries a whole host of elements have been added to the core axioms set forth in the Declaration of Independence and were then codified in the Constitution.